 Teeth can be filled with white porcelain, silver amalgam or a white glass material called composite resin fillings.
 Your dentist's recommendation helps determine the type of filling that will best address your needs.
 General considerations include the extent and location of the decay, the cost of the filling material, and your insurance coverage.

 Caring for fillings

 To maintain your fillings you should follow good oral hygiene practices - visit your dentist regularly for cleanings, brush with a toothpaste containing fluoride, and floss at least once daily.
 If your dentist suspects that a filling might be cracked, he or she will take x-rays to assess the situation.
-If your tooth is extremely sensitive, you feel a sharp edge, you notice a crack in the filling, or a piece of the filling is missing, call your dentist for an appointment.Find an Office >
+If your tooth is extremely sensitive, you feel a sharp edge, you notice a crack in the filling, or a piece of the filling is missing, call your dentist for an appointment.Request an Appointment

 A bridge is a dental appliance that replaces one or more natural missing teeth, thereby "bridging" the space between two teeth.
 Fixed bridges are cemented onto teeth on either side of the space.
 Unlike removable partial dentures, fixed bridges cannot be taken out of the mouth by the patient.
 If you are missing any teeth and are committed to maintaining good oral hygiene practices, you may be a good candidate for a bridge.
 If left unfilled, this space can cause the surrounding teeth to drift out of position and can cause teeth and gums to become more susceptible to tooth decay and gum disease that can cause further tooth loss.
 Fixed bridges not only correct an altered bite, improve your chewing ability and speech, but they also safeguard your appearance by preventing the collapse of your facial features that can cause premature wrinkles and age lines.